-Select nEt from the main menu.
+Select Network Setup from the Device Setup menu.
 This menu entry appears only if the optional Ethernet module is plugged into the meter.
 It allows you to set up the meter network address and the default gateway.

 See Viewing and Changing Setup Options in Chapter 3 for information on configuring parameters via the front display.